mango-exe/interview-assignment/README.md

 To get the application up and running, follow these steps in order:

-**Clone the repository**: Start by cloning the project to your local machine: `https://github.com/mango-exe/interview-assignment.git`.
+**Clone the repository**: Start by cloning the project to your local machine: `git clone https://github.com/mango-exe/interview-assignment.git`.

 **Node 22 is required to run the assignment**